Is Tile Porous and What Does It Mean: Understanding and Solutions

 Understanding and Managing Tile Porosity for Longevity and Aesthetics

-1. Weigh the dry tile to obtain an initial measurement.
+1. Weigh the dry tile initially.

-2. Select the Right Sealant: Different types of tiles require specific sealants.
-Choose one that is formulated for the material of your tiles, whether ceramic, stone, or otherwise.
+2. Select the Right Sealant: Choose one formulated for your tile material, whether ceramic, stone, or otherwise.

-To keep your porous tiles in optimal condition, adhere to these best practices:
+To keep porous tiles in optimal condition:

 2. Immediate Spill Management: Promptly wipe up spills to prevent staining.